okohll/abdocs/content/docs/advanced-usage/performance-optimisation.md

 tags:
 - Principal Architect
 ---
-agileBase automatically takes some measures behind the scenes to maintain high performance as data volumes grow.
+Agilebase automatically takes some measures behind the scenes to maintain high performance as data volumes grow.

 There are other mechanisms that can be manually enabled such as [caching]({{<relref "/docs/views/options/behaviour-options#cache-view-rows">}}) and increasing the memory assigned to particular views.